Chapter 8 Functional analysis of RNA-seq data

 pwt_filtered <- pairwise_termsim(ego_filtered, method = "JC")

-# Now create network plot
+# Create network plot

 emapplot(